junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Come on, you don't *have to* kill Lucifer.
 He's your brother!
 You can just... talk to him!"
 Dean tries.

 "Like that went so well every time with you and Sam."
 Michael doesn't stop, just keeps walking.
 Dean has to walk backward to stay before him and talk.
-He glances behind him from time to time not to fall.
+He glances behind him from time to time to avoid tripping.
 So Cas lends him a hand.
-Sam follows them in a ten-step distance.
+Sam follows them at a ten-step distance.

 "Mikey, so good to see you again."
-Comes Lucifer's long slimy voice from the other end of the war room the minute they enter.
+Comes Lucifer's long slimy voice from the other end of the war room, the minute they enter.

-The ghost hunters round at the edge of the room with their holy water guns in hands.
-Tensed and horrified.
+The ghost hunters round at the edge of the room with their holy water guns in their hands.
+Tense and horrified.

 "What's he doing here?
-I thought he's supposed to be in the dungeon?!"
+I thought he was supposed to be in the dungeon?!"
 Dean turns sharply to Sam.
 Then to the ghosts, "Get out, everyone!
 Go!"

-"I don't know but I can't make that control thing work again!
-I came back to find him wander around, oh, and the bunker's door is broken!
+"I don't know, but I can't make that control thing work again!
+I came back to find him wandering around.
+Oh, and the bunker's door is broken!
 Imagine how freaked out I was!
-I was hoping *you* can give me some answer!"
+I was hoping *you* could give me some answer!"
 Sam vents out bitterly.

 Dean stares at him, "How would I know what to do?
 You're the one with the special power all this time!
 Did you ask Crowley for some upgrade?"

 "Look at them," Lucifer chuckles, gesturing at them, talking to Michael, "bickering like we did when we were young, you remember that?"

 Michael's marching steps slow down.
 He rounds the table in the war room, slowly closing their distance.
 "I remember," he says in a low serious voice.
 "That's eons ago.
-There isn't many stars.
+There weren't many stars.
 Dad was still creating them."

 Lucifer laughs, "The stars!
 Right.
 Didn't you use to call every single one of them Andromeda or something?
 Because you came up with the name and you just loved its sound?"

 Michael widens his eyes slightly, surprised.
 "You remember that?"

-"Of course I do."
-Lucifer says easily.
+"Of course I do," Lucifer says easily.
 "Dad has to make a huge Andromeda there just to keep you from asking over and over again.
 And you still think it's too small, too plain, too little color, and too few stars."

 A small grin finds its way onto Michael's lips.
 "That's even before Raphael and Gabriel were created.
 The whole world is just you and me.
 Not even Dad came home that often.
 I had to prepare you dinner and tug you to bed.
-We thought it's gonna be like that for forever."
+We thought it was gonna be like that forever."

 Lucifer nods lazily.
 "Don't you miss that?
 The simplicity.
 The quiet world.
 Just spinning stars, floating dust, no other messy, noisy lives.
 Just you and me.
 Quiet and calm.
 So peaceful.
 We were free!
 That's the real paradise.
 And Dad just *had to* create more things to ruin it."